-Diversion is a service delivery approach that shelter providers use to divert individuals/families from becoming homeless before they enter the shelter system or to immediately expedite their exit from the shelter system.
-Shelter providers assess individuals/families seeking temporary emergency accommodation and if there is a safe and appropriate alternative, they are diverted from the shelter system.
-If shelter providers are unable to divert individuals/families, they are admitted to the shelter system.
+Diversion is a service delivery approach that providers use to divert individuals/families from becoming homeless before they enter the shelter system or to immediately expedite their exit from the shelter system.
+Transitional housing program providers assess individuals/families at time of intake to see if there is a safe and appropriate alternative available to them while they seek permanent housing, if so, they are diverted from the transitional housing program.
+If transitional housing program providers are unable to divert individuals/families, they are admitted to the shelter system.